pletzer/nemoflux/README.md

 ## A singular example

-The code is able to recover the exact flux when target line starts and ends at grid nodes, regardless of the intermediate target points.
+The code is able to recover the exact flux when the target line starts and ends at grid nodes, regardless of the intermediate target points.
 This is also true when the field is singular.

 To generate a singular field, set the stream function to be proportional to the angle around the singularity